jamesbyars/jekyll-now/_posts/2018-01-12-Cloud-Foundry-Organizations-And-Spaces.md

 was explicitly set, of course).

-[Cloud Foundry](https://cloudfoundry.org/) organizations are configurable to set resource limits to prevent services in one organization to hog all resources causing an issue with another organization.
+[Cloud Foundry](https://cloudfoundry.org/) organizations are configurable to set resource limits to prevent services in one organization from hogging resources, causing an issue with another organization.
 Additionally, resource consumption can be monitored to make allocation decisions.

 ![CloudFoundryLogo]({{ site.url }}/images/cloud-foundry/cf-orgs-spaces.png)